-Our specialist care is an important step forward in the fight against slavery
+Our specialist care is an important step forward in the fight against modern slavery

 Unseen’s outreach services provides practical and emotional support to survivors living in the community, from accessing health services, to help navigating the immigration and asylum system.
 Some will be moving on from our safehouses and need support to resettle and integrate.

 We work alongside survivors to identify their needs and assist them with:

 “I had my teeth knocked out by the butt of a gun, and rape and abuse were normal to me.”

 Katherine suffered years of constant abuse at the hands of her exploiter before finally finding freedom

 Teenager Roman was trafficked to the UK and forced to work for free.